How to Negotiate a Lower Interest Rate on Your Credit Card

 - Ask to be transferred to retention.
 If the first rep can't help, the retention department usually has more authority to adjust rates.

 - Try again later.
-If you're denied, wait 3โ6 months, continue making on-time payments, and call again.
+If you're denied, wait 3–6 months, continue making on-time payments, and call again.
 Your leverage improves with time.

 A lower APR means more of your monthly payment goes toward principal.
-Don't waste this advantage โ use it to accelerate your payoff:
+Don't waste this advantage — use it to accelerate your payoff:

 - Keep making the same payment you were before the rate drop.
 The extra savings go straight to paying down the balance faster.
+The same logic applies to other debt — if you're weighing whether to pay off a car loan early, a lower credit card rate frees up cash to make that decision easier.

-- If you're paying only the minimum, understand what that's actually costing you โ even at a lower rate, minimums keep you in debt far longer than necessary.
+- If you're paying only the minimum, understand what that's actually costing you — even at a lower rate, minimums keep you in debt far longer than necessary.

 The Bottom Line